swing-research/PatternRecognition-jupyterbook/edge-detection.md

 axs[1].imshow(-gradnorm4, cmap='gray')
 axs[1].axis(False)
 ```
-By convoluting the image with those kernels we have managed to bring back those edges regardless of the noise.
+By convolving the image with those kernels we have managed to bring back those edges regardless of the noise.
 Lets look at a close-up of an edge.
 ```{code-cell}
 img = color.rgb2gray(io.imread('images/05-filtering-and-edge-detection/edge2.jpg'))
 sig = 0.1